goadesign/goa/README.md

 ### Middleware

-The [middleware](https://github.com/goadesign/middleware) repo provides a number of middlewares covering most common needs.
+The [middleware](https://github.com/goadesign/goa/tree/master/middleware) package provides a number of middlewares covering common needs.
 It also provides a good source of examples for writing new middlewares.

 ### Examples